 At the 3rd Lausanne Evangelical Congress held in Cape Town, South Africa in October 2010, the topic of ‘Diaspora’ was one of dominant features.
 During the meeting, many topics dealt with specific issues in the mission field, but Diaspora was comprehended as an overarching phenomenon manifested in the 21st century mission and a significant factor in solving the challenges of field missions and recognized that the Diaspora was already positioned as a new paradigm and direction of the new missions.
 This so-called ‘Divine Conspiracy’ on Diaspora-the mission through the Diaspora, is a God's mission strategy specifically designed for long-standing Christian history.

-As a natural consequence of this convention, in place of the LDLT which has been leading the Diaspora movement, Diaspora leaders from various countries gathered and created Global Diaspora Network(GDN) during the 3rd Lausanne Congress in 2010 to spread the Diaspora movement more globally and to establish an effective platform of solidarity with major evangelical movements around the world.
+As a natural consequence of this convention, in place of the LDLT which has been leading the Diaspora movement, Diaspora leaders from various countries gathered and created Global Diaspora Network(GDN) during the 3rd Lausanne Congress in 2010.
+Their aim has been to spread the Diaspora movement more globally and to establish an effective platform of solidarity with major evangelical movements around the world.

 For the future of the Mission Movement after the 3rd Lausanne Congress with GDN, Enoch Wan, Joy Thira, Ted Yamamori, Hun Kim and other practitioners who have been leading the Lausanne Diaspora movement have been organizing an executive committee and held a Post-Cape Town meeting on February 20-21 in Paris.
 The meeting created a roadmap to prepare the Global Diaspora Forum, led by Global Diaspora Network with Lausanne movement in 2015 in Manila.